Updated: a day ago

 This fun and light infinity scarf is perfect for those spring mornings.
 Grab you jacket, an umbrella and head out to your favorite coffee shop!
 Bien S’amuser

 This post contains affiliate links.
 Affiliate Disclaimer

 Who doesn’t love a nice infinity scarf?
 My teenager definitely does, and I have to admit, I also enjoy them.
-The Fall in Love with Paris Infinity Scarf Knit Pattern is perfect for those of you looking for something to knit that doesn’t require a lot of knowledge.
+The Fall in Love with Paris Infinity Scarf is perfect for those of you looking for something to knit that doesn’t require a lot of knowledge.
 If you can knit, purl and yarn over, you’re golden!

 I actually made this because I found some really fun yarn at the Blue Heron Knittery while I attended the first annual Driftless Loop Yarn Hop (Don’t worry, I’ll share on my Facebook when the next one is).

 It was such a fun lacy like yarn; I just had to do something fun with it.
 While searching for some inspiration, I found this Eiffel Tower Stitch; how perfect!
 My oldest daughter is taking french and is just falling in love with the language and culture.
 So I thought this would be the perfect scarf for her.
 As I shared my progress, others fell in love with the yarn and design.
 I ended up making another as a custom order (thank goodness I had a second skein).

 How cute did this turn out?
 In fact, as I shared the progress, someone ordered this exact scarf!
 Thankfully, I bought 2 skeins, so I was able to complete it right away!

 Two years later.... and I have definitely more so than ever.
 I have a wristlet pattern coming soon, and a beret pattern as well.
 I've also majorly improved my pattern writing skills.
 So to all of you that have been there since the beginning, thank you for your patience.

 Well, this pattern is now updated to show you the detail of that Eiffel tower stitch.